-As a normal procedure, after starting a session, the OpenGL Vizserver Session Control window is showed up first and then the OpenGL Vizserver Console window later.
-However, if the OpenGL Vizserver Console window is not showed up after the session control window is appeared, make sure that your Windows 2000 system has the Service Pack 2 or later installed.
+As a normal procedure, after starting a session, the OpenGL Vizserver Session Control window is shown first and then the OpenGL Vizserver Console window later.
+However, if the OpenGL Vizserver Console window is not shown after the session control window has appeared, make sure that your Windows 2000 system has service pack 2 or later installed.